alexalmacin/myIntroToPython/README.md

 Understanding classes and objects is fundamental in object-oriented programming (OOP) and allows you to create modular and reusable code in Python.
 Classes help in organizing code into logical units and promote code reuse and maintainability.

+# Day 3
+## Basic Data Types
+### Ints and Floats

+int and float are two different types of numerical data types used to represent integers and floating-point numbers, respectively.

+Integers (int): <br>
+Integers are whole numbers, meaning they don't have any decimal or fractional parts. <br>
+Examples of integers are: -10, 0, 42, 1000, etc. <br>
+In Python, integers can be positive, negative, or zero. <br>
+You can perform arithmetic operations like addition, subtraction, multiplication, and division on integers. <br>
+In Python, integer variables are declared without any decimal point.

+x = 5    # This is an integer assignment
+y = -10  # This is also an integer assignment

+Floating-Point Numbers (float): <br>
+Floating-point numbers, or floats, are numbers that have both integer and fractional parts. <br>
+Examples of floats are: 3.14, 0.5, 1.0, -123.456, etc. <br>
+Floats can represent a wide range of numbers, including very small and very large values, with varying levels of precision.<br>
+In Python, floating-point variables are declared with a decimal point or in scientific notation.

+a = 3.14    # This is a floating-point assignment
+b = -0.5    # This is also a floating-point assignment

+The difference between integers and floats in Python:
+# Integer variables
+x = 5
+y = -10

+# Float variables
+a = 3.14
+b = -0.5

+# Performing arithmetic operations
+sum_int = x + y  # Sum of two integers
+sum_float = a + b  # Sum of two floats

+print("Sum of integers:", sum_int)  # Output: Sum of integers: -5
+print("Sum of floats:", sum_float)  # Output: Sum of floats: 2.64

+In summary, integers are used to represent whole numbers, while floats are used to represent numbers with decimal parts.